 We will evaluate each restaurant for compliance with the fire code.
 The Duncanville Fire Department may require additional protection or modifications.

 Contact the Fire Prevention Office prior to occupancy or beginning any work.

 Spray Booth Fire Protection Requirements

-The City of Duncanville currently enforces the 2009 International Fire Code.
-Section 1504.4 FIRE PROTECTION: New and existing spray booths and spray rooms shall be protected by an approved automatic fire-extinguishing system complying with Chapter 9.
+The City of Duncanville currently enforces the 2015 International Fire Code.
+Section 2404.4 FIRE PROTECTION: New and existing spray booths and spray rooms shall be protected by an approved automatic fire-extinguishing system complying with Chapter 9.
 Protection shall also extend to exhaust plenums, exhaust ducts and both sides of dry filters when such filters are used.
-The design and construction of spray booths shall comply with section 1504 of the 2009 IFC, NFPA 33, ICC Electrical Code, NFPA 72, NFPA 17, NFPA 17A, NFPA 12.
+The design and construction of spray booths shall comply with Chapter 24 of the 2015 IFC, NFPA 33, NFPA 72, NFPA 17, NFPA 17A, NFPA 12.

 New installations: 3 sets of plans (include copies of licenses and insurance) from a State of Texas licensed extinguisher company detailing the system shall be submitted in person for review to the Duncanville Fire Prevention office located at 1530 S. Main, Duncanville TX.
 A $75 plan review/permit fee is due when plans are submitted.
 Mailing address: Duncanville Fire Prevention, PO BOX 380280 Duncanville, TX 75138-0280

-Fire Extinguisher system plans shall include the following required information:
+Fire Extinguisher system plans shall include the following minimum required information: